cbenge509/kaggle_facial_keypoints/README.md

 The competition is ranked by the lowest error in prediction by the [Root Mean Squared Error](https://en.wikipedia.org/wiki/Root-mean-square_deviation):

 <img src="/images/rmse.jpg" width="400" />

-# Solution Description

-The dataset provided by the

 ## Training Pipeline
 ![train pipeline](/images/train_pipeline.jpg)